-Now that I’m on Outlook 2013, I no longer have this file but the AutoComplete feature still works.
+Now that I’m on Office 365, I no longer have this file but the AutoComplete feature still works.

 Where is the AutoComplete being cached now and how can I back it up in a way that I can also restore it in the future when needed? ► Continue to the answer

-Before my holidays I turned on the Out of Office Assistant but now I cannot turn it off anymore.
+Before my holidays I turned on Automatic Replies but now I cannot turn it off anymore.

 Is there any other way to disable it again? ► Continue to the answer